 4. Christmas gifts and festive treats from Bristol

-We Bristolians love to support our independent businesses and there’s so much creative stuff going on around the city that there’s really no need to look elewhere.
+As Bristolians love to support our independent businesses and there is so much creative stuff going on around the city that there’s really no need to look elsewhere.
 Here are a few ideas for Christmas gifts that are born and bred in Bristol;

-For Aunty Bristol – Guiberts have been making luxury handmade chocolates in Bristol since 1910, and Aunty Bristol is sure to love the box of oh-so-English Rose and Violet Creams (£10) that she finds under the Christmas tree.
+For Aunty Bristol – Guiberts have been making luxury handmade chocolates in Bristol since 1910, and Aunty Bristol is sure to love the box of oh-so-English Rose and Violet Creams (from £10) that she finds under the Christmas tree.

 For Mama Bristol – Treat the lovely lady in your life who’s been slaving over a hot turkey, to a little bit of me-time after Christmas, with a voucher for a spa day at the gorgeous Harbour Hotel and Spa.
 The spa is a luxurious urban retreat, set in the old Bank Vaults, with a mood lit pool, sauna and relaxation areas.
 She’ll enjoy a relaxing spa day, morning or afternoon (£65-140) which includes a massage or treatment, then you can meet her for a lunch in the Jetty Restaurant or a cocktail in the Gold Bar afterwards – or buy a spa gift voucher so she can decide the date later.

-For more ideas, check out Shonette’s Bristol Foodie Christmas Gift List
+For more ideas, check out this Bristol Foodie Christmas Gift List

 5. Christmas in Bristol with the family

 SS Great Britain – There’s always plenty to see and do on Bristol’s leading visitor attraction, so it’s a great choice to keep the family entertained over the school holidays or as a treat for the grandchildren.
-Look out for the Victorian Christmas weekend on Sat 9 and Sun 10 December 2017 when the dockside will be transformed into a festive winter wonderland with Victorian characters and falling snow.
+Look out for the Victorian Christmas weekend in December when the dockside will be transformed into a festive winter wonderland with Victorian characters and falling snow.
 There will be craft workshops, Christmas carol singing and you can meet Mr Brunel to tell you his stories from the ship.

 Bristol Aquarium – The aquarium in Millennium Square is always a popular day out, with 40 displays of tropical fish and those from our shores, an underwater tunnel and Urban Jungles with terrapins and freshwater fish.
-There’s a special Christmas Fishes event on 16 December, and we always love saying hello to the cute seahorses.
-Family Ticket £47 (10% off if booked in advance) More info: Bristolaquarium.co.uk
+More info: Bristolaquarium.co.uk

 We the Curious (formerly At Bristol) – The hands on science centre has recently relaunched and describes itself as an indoor festival, where you can ask questions, get creative and test things out.
-Family ticket £43.40.
 More info: Wethecurious.org

-Ice Skating in Bristol – Right in front of We The Curious, you’ll also find the seasonal ice rink in Millennium Square where I got on my skating boots and tried ice skating for the first time in years.
+Bristol Ice Skating – Right in front of We The Curious, you’ll also find the seasonal ice rink in Millennium Square where I got on my skating boots and tried ice skating for the first time in years.
 After a few turns clinging on to the side of the ice rink I got my confidence back and really enjoyed it – definitely one to make part of the getting-in-the-mood-for-Christmas ritual in Bristol!
-Adults £8.50 Child £6.50 More info: We the Curious ice rink website
+More info: We the Curious ice rink website

 6. Christmas in Bristol with the animals